 CAPSTONE (ongoing) and Planned ASSET (future) Clinical Trials

-In March 2018, we opened our first site for CAPSTONE, a three-part, two-arm, randomized, open label, Phase III clinical trial of Coversin in transfusion dependent PNH patients in specific countries in Europe and other countries, where Soliris® is not the standard of care.
+In March 2018, we opened our first site for CAPSTONE, a three-part, two-arm, randomized, open label, Phase III clinical trial of nomacopan in transfusion dependent PNH patients in specific countries in Europe and other countries, where Soliris® is not the standard of care.

-The objective of this trial is to demonstrate efficacy of Coversin plus standard of care to standard of care in patients with uncontrolled haemolysis due to PNH and to assess safety and tolerability.
+The objective of this trial is to demonstrate efficacy of nomacopan plus standard of care to standard of care in patients with uncontrolled haemolysis due to PNH and to assess safety and tolerability.
 The primary endpoint of the study is haemoglobin stabilization rate and the avoidance of PRBC transfusions during the treatment period.

 This Phase III clinical trial is currently recruiting.